 - 1. Open sidefill rinse valve - 2.
 Turn on the spray system console. - 3.
-Turn the rate switch to the MANUAL position. - Using the flow increase/decrease lever (A), increase the solution pressure to maximum PSI. - 5.
+Turn the rate switch to the MANUAL position. - 4.
+Using the flow increase/decrease lever (A), increase the solution pressure to maximum PSI. - 5.
 Close the solution tank valve (C). - 6.
-Depress the "SOLU TANK" rinse switch (D). - 7.
-When finished rinsing the solution tank, return the switch back to the OFF position and turn the spray system OFF (including the solution pump switch, and the console), and close sidefill rinse valve.
+Depress the "SOLU TANK" rinse switch (D). - When finished rinsing the solution tank, return the switch back to the OFF position and turn the spray system OFF (including the solution pump switch, and the console).